Euro zone government bonds fall on way to historically bad year

 "The higher than expected month-on-month CPI in Spain triggered the rise in yields in Europe," said Jussi Hiljanen, head of European rates strategy at SEB.

 The ECB has lifted its main interest rate from -0.5% in July to 2% in December.
-Higher interest rates cause investors to demand a higher yield on bonds, and so push down prices.
+A rise in interest rates cause investors to demand a higher yield on bonds, and so push down prices.

 Investors have been digesting hawkish comments from ECB policymakers in recent days.